-The Division of Occupational Therapy Education provides laboratory space and equipment necessary for students to learn psychomotor skills.
-Students are allowed to access this space during non-class times in order to practice in preparation for lab assessments where competency will be determined.
+Use of Space and Equipment by or on Non-Occupational Therapy Students space during non-class times in order to practice in preparation for lab assessments where competency will be determined.
 Students are not permitted to bring guests (family or friends) into the laboratory space during non-class times or to use equipment with/on guests.
 Non-student minor children are not to be in the classroom on a regular basis or present on campus except for officially sponsored programmatic activities with adult/guardian supervision.